 Note: At checkout, you’ll have your choice of size, width, and color.
-Quantities are limited to 285 pairs in navy, 214 pairs in olive, 33 pairs in chocolate, 475 pairs in sand, and 380 pairs in snuff.
+Quantities are limited to 275 pairs in navy, 200 pairs in olive, 750 pairs in sand, and 375 pairs in snuff.
 For sizing information, please see the guide at the bottom of the page.
 Please note we will be collecting payment at the end of August to begin production.

 The boot is built on AE’s 511 last, the company’s primary boot last.
 It features a fuller-fitting, round toe box for comfort, though the shape is still slim enough that it complements dressier attire.
 Because the boot is unlined, which provides a more comfortable fit, you’ll actually feel the soft grain side of the leather against your foot.
 And while the upper is notably soft and pliable, the boot still offers a bit of structure in the toe and heel.
 For water resistance, the bottom of the shoe features an oil-soaked leather outsole; for traction, the heel is fitted with a dovetailed piece of rubber.